 The vacation rental industry is ripe with golden opportunities and low-hanging fruit for anyone who is just starting.
 On top of that, the industry keeps growing every year.
-That means you don’t have to fight for a piece of the pie – it just keeps getting bigger.
+That means you don’t have to fight for a piece of the pie – the pie just keeps getting bigger.

-If you’re new to owning and operating a vacation rental property or thinking of getting started, there’s a lot you can do to shorten your learning curve and boost your revenue from day one.
-You can start by avoiding some of the common problems in running vacation rentals.
+If you’re new to owning and operating a vacation rental business or thinking of getting started, there’s a lot you can do to shorten your learning curve and boost your revenue from day one.
+You can start by avoiding some of the common challenges in running vacation rentals.
 But most importantly, you can learn from seasoned veterans and vacation rental experts.
 To help you out, we asked these industry pros what tips they’d give to new hosts on owning a vacation rental.
-Here’s what they said:
+Here’s everything they said.

 My best advice is to market your vacation rental to a specific demographic.
 Start by identifying what makes your home unique.
 Then emphasize those particular features in your listing description and pictures.
 Sounds vague?
 Here’s an example of this strategy in action.
 We have a toddler, so our vacation rental home has all baby safety bells and whistles.
 Gates, safety latches, electrical outlet covers, and everything in between.
 We also transformed a small office into a playroom – because most of our targeted guests don’t require a dedicated office when they’re in our home.
 Many guests have told us they’ve booked our property because of its baby and child-friendly features.
 By identifying amenities guests are willing to pay for, we were able to decrease vacancy rates and increase revenue.